matthew-brinard/Pneumonia_xray/README.md

 # Pneumonia_xray
-This project contains an implementation of a convolutional neural network to classify chest x-ray scans as either normal or containing pneumonia.
+This project contains an implementation of a convolutional neural network to detect the presence of pneumonia in chest x-ray scans.
+The model classifies images as either "normal" or "pneumonia".

 # Data